Gun shooting technique with both eyes open is not only for the advanced shooter. It’s a great way to develop your shooting fundamentals early!

-Gun shooting with boy eyes open is not only for the advanced!
-Shooting with your dominant eye is the way we all learned, but with practice, you can learn to keep both your dominant eye and your other eye open, and still look through the crosshairs to shoot effectively.
+Shooting with your dominant eye is the way we all learned, but with practice, you can learn to keep both your dominant eye and your other eye open, and still look through the crosshairs to shoot your weapon effectively.

-First, Hold your hand out in front of you.
-You’re opening both eyes right?
+First, position your hand out in front of you.
+You’re opening both eyes, right?

-Now look at your nail.
-Just your nail.
-Both eyes are still open.
+Now, look at your nail only and both eyes are still open.

 Overcoming the Dominant Eye

-With practice, your eyes will eventually be trained to stay open.
-Which will ultimately help your gun shooting.
-With both eyes open you are now allowing more light in which improves eyesight.
+With both eyes open you are now allowing more light on your shot.
 You will also be more aware of your surroundings, which will help you stay protected in a crisis.